KhronosGroup/glTF-Asset-Generator/CONTRIBUTING.md

 ### Runtime Layer
 The [Runtime layer](Source/Runtime) is a group of classes that are used to represent the glTF model as an object.
 It also has the functions for converting that object into a glTF file.
 + It is often easier to modify the individual classes separately, and then combine them together into a Runtime.GLTF object only after all of the other changes have been made.
-+ When manipulating lists, create the desired list outside of the Runtime layer and only set the Runtime layer collection after the list values have been changed.
++ When manipulating lists, create a separate list variable and assign to the enumerable property at the end.
 This is to avoid calls like `MeshPrimitives.ElementAt(2)` in favor of `MeshPrimitives[2]`.

 ## Properties
 Properties are attributes that can be set on a model.
 For example, Doublesided is a property and it can have a value of true or false.